 - Current best practice in diverse areas of energy management, including main/aux. power generation, boilers, energy recovery, resistance and propulsion, accommodation and services and cargo operations

-- Combination of operational measures and use of technology.
+- Combination of operational measures, fuel measures and use of technology for ship energy efficiency.

 By the end of this course delegates will be able to:

-Recognise the importance of a systems approach in improving energy efficiency and how to develop energy management plans
+- Recognise the importance of a systems approach in improving energy efficiency and how to develop energy management plans

-Discuss key tools, best practice and technologies that can assist in reducing energy usage
+- Discuss key tools, methodologies, best practice that can assist in reducing energy usage.

 Delegates will receive a certificate upon successful completion of the course.